- Your baby should wear the CranioCap® 22–23 hours per day

 Wash the CranioCap® once or twice a day using your baby’s usual shampoo.
 The padding inside the CranioCap® is closed-cell foam, which means that it is safe to get wet.
 Wipe the padding with a damp washcloth and a small amount of the shampoo to remove dirt, oil and sweat from the padding.
 Then wipe the padding thoroughly again, this time with a clean, damp washcloth to completely remove the soap.
 Do not soak the CranioCap®.
-Once a week, wipe the inside of the CranioCap® with rubbing alcohol for additional cleaning.
+Once a week, wipe the inside of the CranioCap® with a 50/50 mixture of rubbing alcohol and water for additional cleaning.
 Make sure your baby’s head and the CranioCap® are completely dry before putting it back on.

 Once your baby has completed the Break-In Wearing Schedule (see back of this handout), he/she should wear the CranioCap® for 22–23 hours each day.
 Your baby should take 2–4 breaks throughout the day, each lasting approximately 30 minutes.